Skip to main content

 Crèvecœur Castle, locally known as Château de Crèvecœur, lies on a high rock cliff next to the town of Bouvignes-sur-Meuse, in the province of Namur in the Wallonia region in Belgium.

 It was built as part of the defense of the fortified town of Bouvignes in 1320.
-During medieval times there was a lot of hostility between the town of Bouvignes and the neighboring town of Dinant, on the opposite bank of the river.
-This was because the townspeople of Bouvignes were linked to the Church of Namur and those of Dinant were linked to the Church of Liège.
+During medieval times, there was much hostility between the towns of Bouvignes and Dinant, located on opposite banks of the river.
+This was because the townspeople of Bouvignes were affiliated with the Church of Namur, while those of Dinant were connected to the Church of Liège.

-Crèvecœur Castle is freely accessible.
-It offers some marvelous views over the valley of the river Meuse.
-Also the path through the woods, leading from the town to the castle is very nice.
+Crèvecœur Castle is now freely accessible and offers some stunning views over the Meuse River valley.
+Additionally, the path through the woods leading from the town to the castle is very pleasant.

 Gallery